diegoTech14/DalopcanSystem/README.md

 # DalopcanSystem
 This project is a file manager system for the company Dalopcan Soluciones that is dedicated to sell ortho prosthetic hearing aids and provide atention to their patients.
-Continues in development

 # About this project
 This project is part of a university requirement called TCU, which consists of supporting companies through technology.
 The software solution is made up of 3 parts: database, API and frontend application.